aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 ### Gather and deploy resources with the CDK

-First synthesize, which executes the application, defines which resources will be created, and translates this into a cloudformation template
+First synthesize, which executes the application, defines which resources will be created, and translates this into a CloudFormation template
 ```
 cdk synth
 ```